Dharshannan/ME2_Computing_CourseWork/README.md

 # ME2_Computing_CourseWork
-Animation plots for computing coursework
+Code for the Schrodinger wave equation and the animation plots of the results for the ME2 computing coursework